Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

-Astrometric jitter can be a source of error in finding and measuring the masses of Earth like planets.
-Figure \ref{fig: gaia} illustrates the potential range in starspot-induced astrometric jitter noise as a heatmap where we span F,G,K,M stellar radii (0.5 - 1.7 $R_\odot$) over the x-axis and starspot radius on the y-axis to ascertain starspot sizes that will produce significant sources of error.
-Exoplanet reflex motion amplitudes $\alpha_{HZ}$ given by Equation \ref{eq:alpha_hz} are overlaid on the heatmap as lines to illustrate where astrometric jitter will match the exoplanet signal.
+Figure \ref{fig: gaia} illustrates the potential range in starspot-induced astrometric jitter as a heatmap where we span F,G,K,M stellar radii (0.5 - 1.7 $R_\odot$) over the x-axis and starspot radius on the y-axis.
+To compare astrometric jitter to exoplanet signals, reflex motion amplitudes, $\alpha_{HZ}$ are overlaid as lines on the heatmap.
 A starspot larger than 3\% stellar radius will produce astrometric jitter of greater amplitude than an Earth-mass exoplanet orbiting in the habitable zone.
 This threshold does not change with stellar distance $D$, as both the astrometric jitter and the reflex motion amplitude are inversely proportional to $D$.
 A single starspot of size $3 \% R_\star$ will cover $0.1 \%$ of the visible hemisphere.
-Although measurements of smaller starspots of this scale are limited by observational sensitivity, larger regions of coverage have been commonly observed for magnetically active stars \citep{strass}.
+Thus, at the Earth-mass level, starspot jitter can degrade mass measurement precision.
+In blind detection tests for a sample of 55 F,G,K stars, an average mass measurement uncertainty of 30\% was found at the detection threshold \citep{meunier}.
+Mass is estimated from the amplitude of planetary reflex motion, while detecting a planet relies on identifying a periodic reflex-motion signal.
+Since the planetary reflex motion is well-separated in period from the stellar rotation, detection is robust to astrometric jitter, but jitter still poses challenges for mass measurement \citep{sun-jitter, lagrange2011, meunier2020, meunier}.

+Overlaid on Figure \ref{fig: gaia} is the solar starspot coverage level for comparison.
+Solar starspot coverage is the result of multiple small starspots, whose astrometric jitter contributions may partially cancel and produce lower-amplitude jitter than a single large starspot of equivalent coverage.
+Thus, the single starspot model shown here represents an upper bound on the astrometric jitter amplitude for a given coverage level and is intended to provide a heuristic amplitude scaling.
+More detailed studies of solar astrometric jitter, which account for realistic distributions of multiple active regions, have been performed by \citet{sun-jitter, Sowmya_2021, Sowmya_2022,lagrange2011}.
+The maximum coverage is computed from monthly averages of the total solar starpot area over the full surface \citet{Hathaway_2015} \footnote{\url{https://solarscience.msfc.nasa.gov/greenwch/sunspot_area.txt}}, giving a visible hemisphere coverage between 0.02$\%$-0.6$\%$.